adrianomg/PAMPAR/README.md

   (GL and SH still need some polishing)

-The goal is to paralelize the set using more interfaces and add new pseudo-aplications according to the demand.
+The goal is to paralelize the set using more interfaces and add new benchmarks according to the demand.

 More details and studies on these applications can be found at: https://www.researchgate.net/project/A-Parallel-Benchmark-for-Performance-Evaluation-and-Energy-Consumption-in-Multicore-and-Manycore-Architectures